Toftarøyna

-Toftøya or Toftarøyna is an island in Øygarden Municipality in Vestland county, Norway.
+Toftarøyna is an island in Øygarden Municipality in Vestland county, Norway.
+The island is home to 466 residents (as of 2019).

 Geography

-The 9.1 km2 island lies just south of the large island of Sotra, along the northern side of the Korsfjorden.
+The 9.1 km2 island lies just south of the large island of Sotra, along the northern side of the Krossfjorden.
 The village of Klokkarvik lies about 5 km northeast of the island.

 The island is connected to Sotra by a bridge on County Road 200.
 The island has 3 main village areas: Hummelsund (on the south side), Vikso (on the southwest side), and Tofta (on the west side).